idiot-learning/markdown-cv/index.md

 ## EDUCATION
 `June 2016 - Jan 2021 `
 **Hong Kong University of Science and Technology(HKUST)**
-- \- Ph.D. in Civil Engineering
-- \- Research interests: high-performance computing, fluid and solid mechanics
+- \- Ph.D. in Civil Engineering (high-performance computing, fluid and solid mechanics)
+- \- Developed the FEM/MPM algorithm in C++

 `Sept 2012 - June 2016`
 **Hohai University**
-- \- B.Sc. in Water Conservancy and Hydropower Engineering
-- \- Mean Score 90.6/100 (Top 5% in Dayu intensive class)
+- \- B.Sc. in Water Conservancy and Hydropower Engineering (Top 5% in Dayu intensive class)

 ## PROJECTS

-`August 2021 – Current`
+`August 2021 – current`
-**SDK development（linux/windows）** - Smartmore
+**Algorithm Engineer (computational lithography）** - ASML-Brion
-- \- Design and implement the computer vision SDK using C++
+- \- Investigate and customize the computational geometry algorithm
-- \- Adopt Tensorrt to accelerate inference time by up to 40%
-- \- Accelerate the post-processing process of SDK using CUDA
+- \- Develop and maintain the in-house geometry library
-- \- Deploy the AI software to production line by creating the QT framework

-`May 2021 – Current`
+`April 2021 – August 2022`
-**Software development** - Smartmore
+**C++ Software Engineer（linux/windows）** - Smartmore
+- \- Develop the computer vision SDK and accelerate it using CUDA and multiple threading techniques
-- \- Deisign the database for managing user authority and saving detection results
+- \- Deisign and implement the database for managing user authority and saving results using PostgreSQL
-- \- Implement the database based on the PostgreSQL and SQLite
-- \- Design and optimize the route of camera movement to capture images
+- \- Design and optimize the route planning module to move cameras
-- \- Use threadpool to parallelize the processing tasks

-`June 2016 – Jan 2021`
-**Numerical simulations** - HKUST
-- \- Developed the FEM/MPM numerical model and implement it using C++
+- \- Develop GUI for the software by using QT framework
-- \- Analyzed the simulation data and provide the design recommendations

 ## AWARDS